keijiro/KlakSpout/README.md

 is specified in the **Target Renderer** property, the Spout Receiver sets the received frames to one of the texture properties of the material used in the renderer.
-This is a convenient way to display received frames when they're only used in a single instance of renderer.
+This is a convenient way to display received frames when they're only used in a single renderer instance.

 ### Script interface

 The received frames are also accessible via the `receivedTexture` property of the `SpoutReceiver` class.
 Note that the `receivedTexture` object is destroyed/recreated when the settings (e.g. screen size) are changed.
-It's recommended updating the reference every frame.
+It's recommended to update the reference every frame.

 Spout Manager class
 -------------------

-The **Spout Manager class** (`SpoutManager`) only provides a single
-functionality: Get a list of sender names that are currently available in the system (`GetSourceNames`).
-This is useful to implement a sender selection UI for run time use.
+The **Spout Manager class** (`SpoutManager`) only has one function: getting the list of sender names that are currently available in the system (`GetSourceNames`).
+This is useful for implementing a sender selection UI for run time use.

 ![gif](https://i.imgur.com/C4XUzLk.gif)